Automattic/newspack-co-authors-plus-tools/README.md

 Helper CLI tools for mass processing content for use with the Co-Authors Plus plugin.
 Depends on the Co-Authors Plus plugin.

-## Example CLI use
+## Example CLI uses

+`wp newspack-co-authors-plus-tools tags-to-guest-authors [--unset-author-tags]`
-- `wp newspack-co-authors-plus-tools tags-to-guest-authors` - runs through all the public Posts, and converts tags beginning with "author:" to Guest Authors, and assigns them as co-authors to the post.
+- runs through all the public Posts, and converts those tags beginning with "author:" to Co-Authors Plus Guest Authors, and assigns them to the post as (co-)authors;
+- the optional `--unset-author-tags` argument will also unset these author tags from the posts.